fakerybakery/justblog/README.md

 # justblog
-justblog: the simple blogging platform based on meta tags and html files. no css!
+a simple and ethical blogging solution for php. works on php 7.4, 8, and 8.1.